Alix (she/her)

 Chase

 Kate is an STV counsellor.
-In Chase, she works with children 3-18 years old who have experienced violence in their families.
-In Chase and Kamloops, she provides counselling for adults who have experienced physical, psychological, emotional and or sexual violence.
+In Chase, she provides counselling for adults who have experienced physical, psychological, emotional and or sexual violence.
 Kate strives to support the communities of Chase and Kamloops in line with her core values of inclusivity, open-mindedness and respect.
 Her counselling approach is warm, client-centered, and draws largely on narrative therapy, cognitive behavioral therapy, mindfulness, art and play therapy.
-Kate holds a Bachelor of Arts in Psychology and is working towards her Master of Arts in Counselling Psychology.
+Kate holds a Bachelor of Arts in Psychology and a Master of Arts in Counselling Psychology.
 She has worked at KSACC since 2018.

 Shannon (she/her)